 - Be a little Nutty!
 Snacking on nuts such as almonds, walnuts and pecans can lower your risk of cardiovascular and coronary disease.
 The fat from these nuts actually helps reduce bad (LDL) cholesterol.
 Instead of chips or other unhealthy snacks, substitute with 1 oz (about 3 tablespoons) of plain, un-salted or un-sugared nuts.
 Nuts are great additions to salads, yogurt, oatmeal and more.
 Watch your portions though because nuts are high in calories!

 - Power Salsa: Fresh salsa paired with veggies or low-fat / low-salt chips is rich in antioxidants.
 For added benefit, mix in a can of rinsed and drained black beans.
 This added fiber helps lower your bad (LDL) cholesterol.
 For a zesty flavor, squeeze fresh lime and chopped fresh cilantro on top.
 Muy Bien!

 Eating healthy for your heart can be fun and flavorful.
-Check out the American Heart Association website for more heart healthy foods and recipes and enjoy your healthy lifestyle!
+Check out the American Heart Association website, as well as Aging Care's "Elder-Friendly Grocery Shopping List" for more heart healthy foods and recipes.
+Enjoy your healthy lifestyle!